Broker Tips: How to Grow Your Insurance Book of Business

 Keep Emails Short: According to HubSpot, the ideal sales email is between 50 to 125 words.
 Long, overwrought messages will most likely get ignored, as the prospect quickly zones out on the second paragraph.
 Try to keep your emails short and on-point unless you’re able to provide an answer to their issues or a valuable resource.

-Stay Energetic: One of the most important traits of a good salesman is that they are always excited and eager on the call.
+Stay Energetic: One of the most important traits of a good salesman is being excited and eager on the call.
 You won’t always want to be on a long sales call, but the prospect should never notice.
-They are entrusting you to protect their business and if they feel as if they have your full attention, the deal could be jeopardized.
+They are entrusting you to protect their business, and if they feel as if they have your full attention, the deal could be jeopardized.